Nathan-Wall/proto/docs/basics/objects.md

 ### Getters and Setters

 Getters and setters can be declared using this syntax with the keywords `get` and `set` followed by a space.
-A succinct method syntax is also possible (see the `init` method below).

 	var Person = {